suprnation/cats-actors/README.md

 *Key Concepts*

 - **Watching**: An actor can start watching another actor using the watch method.
-- **Termination Notifications**: If the watched actor stops, the watcher actor receives a the user defined termination message.
+- **Termination Notifications**: If the watched actor stops, the watcher actor receives a user defined termination message.
 - **Unwatching**: An actor can stop watching another actor using the unwatch method.

 ### Example: Watching Actors